att9992/Data-Engineer-Project/README.md

 ## Project description

-The aim for this project is to pull in data from 2 different data sources:
+The aim for this project is to answer such as:

+* Which Github repository are the most popular according to Hacker News activity?
+* Which Github users are generating the most activity on Hacker News?

+Data is downloaded from Kaggle's sources:

 * List of GitHub repositories created between 29 Oct 2007 and 12 Nov 2010 - https://www.kaggle.com/qopuir/github-repositories
 * Hacker News posts (all posts since 2006) - https://www.kaggle.com/santiagobasulto/all-hacker-news-posts-stories-askshow-hn-polls

-This data will then be prepared for analysis to answer questions such as:

-* Which Github repository are the most popular according to Hacker News activity?
-* Which Github users are generating the most activity on Hacker News?

 ## Tooling